Simulating Hard Attention Using Soft Attention: Abstract

 \section{Abstract}

 We study conditions under which transformers using soft attention can simulate hard attention, that is, effectively focus all attention on a subset of positions.
-First, we examine several variants of linear temporal logic, whose formulas have been previously been shown to be computable using hard attention transformers.
-We demonstrate how soft attention transformers can compute formulas of these logics using unbounded positional embeddings or temperature scaling.
-Second, we demonstrate how temperature scaling allows softmax transformers to simulate a large subclass of average-hard attention transformers, those that have what we call the \emph{uniform--tieless} property.
+First, we examine several subclasses of languages recognized by hard-attention transformers, which can be defined in variants of linear temporal logic.
+We demonstrate how soft-attention transformers can compute formulas of these logics using unbounded positional embeddings or temperature scaling.
+Second, we demonstrate how temperature scaling allows softmax transformers to simulate general hard-attention transformers, using a temperature that depends on the minimum gap between the maximum attention scores and other attention scores.